-When pursuing greater wellness, one of the toughest hurdles is understanding proper nutrition.
+When pursuing optimal wellness, one of the toughest hurdles is understanding proper nutrition.
 When it comes to nutritional well-being, the phrase “healthy eating habits” is thrown around a lot.
 But what does it mean?
 Being doomed to a life of dry salads with dressing on the side?

 1. Listen to your body

 Remember: nutrition is not a one-size-fits-all venture.
 Try to listen to your body and see how it responds to the things you eat.
-“What works for one body won’t always work for another,” Hillary shares, “Some people may do better by avoiding grains while others may be sensitive to certain types of fiber.”
+What works for one body won’t always work for another.
+For example, some people may do better by limiting grains while others may be extra sensitive to lots of fiber.
 It’s all about finding what works for you.

 2. Eat with intention

 Next time you sit down to enjoy a meal, make way for some mindfulness.
 From color and texture to aroma and taste, attending to your senses as you slowly chew your food is good for your mind and body.
-“Chewing signals the release of important enzymes needed for digestion and absorption,” says Hillary. “and eating in a stressed or distracted state can result in uncomfortable digestive symptoms, like bloating and gas.”
+Chewing signals the release of important enzymes needed for digestion and absorption, and eating too quickly, like when you’re stressed or distracted, can contribute to uncomfortable digestive symptoms, like bloating and gas.

 3. Prioritize protein

 Being mindful of protein intake isn’t just for bodybuilders.
-“Protein is essential to building and repairing your body's tissues, supporting metabolic reactions, and balancing blood sugar and satiety (that feeling of satisfaction without being overly full)” says nutritionist Hillary Bennetts.
+Protein is essential to building and repairing your body's tissues, supporting metabolic reactions, keeping your blood sugar balanced, and improving satiety (a feeling of satisfaction after you eat; no longer hungry but not overly full).

 4. Befriend healthy fat

 Healthy fat is not an oxymoron.
-Like protein, eating foods with healthy fat supports blood sugar balance and satiety by slowing the introduction of the meal’s carbohydrates into your bloodstream.
+Like protein, eating foods with healthy fat supports blood sugar balance and satiety by slowing the absorption of the meal’s carbohydrates into your bloodstream.
 This helps you stay fuller longer and avoid drastic dips in energy.

 5. Focus on fiber-filled carbs